ryu1kn/vscode-edit-with-shell/README.md

 * `editWithShell.favoriteCommands` (default: `[]`)

-    Commands listed in the history and activable by quick commands.
-Each element must have a command ID and command, and it can optionally have the boolean property `processEntireTextIfNoneSelected` (it'll override the extension setting `editWithShell.processEntireTextIfNoneSelected`).
+    Commands listed by default in the history and activable by quick commands.
+Each element must have a property `command`.
+In order to be used as a quick command, the property `id` must be set.
+Also, it can optionally have the boolean property `processEntireTextIfNoneSelected` (it'll override the extension setting `editWithShell.processEntireTextIfNoneSelected`).

     ```
     "editWithShell.favoriteCommands": [
       {
-        "id": "extract-email-and-sort-on-address-book",
-        "command": "cut -d, -f3 | sort"
+        "command": "cut -d, -f3 | sort",
+        "processEntireTextIfNoneSelected": true
       },
       {
         "id": "insert-melbourne-time",
-        "command": "TZ=Australia/Melbourne date '+%Y-%m-%dT%H:%M:%S'",
+        "command": "TZ=Australia/Melbourne date '+%Y-%m-%dT%H:%M:%S'"
-        "processEntireTextIfNoneSelected": true
       },
       ...
     ]